 As an Amazon Associate I earn from qualifying purchases.

-An easy recipe for chocolate fudge filled with graham cracker chunks and marshmallow swirls.
+A quick and easy 4-ingredient recipe for creamy chocolate fudge filled with pieces of crunchy graham crackers and soft marshmallows.

-S’mores is an underrated flavor combination for dessert, in my opinion (did you know there’s a s’mores puppy chow recipe in my book?).
+S’mores is an underrated flavor combination for dessert, in my opinion.
 We all know chocolate is the easiest thing to get all up in dessert (goodness knows I’ve got no shortage of it here), but marshmallows and graham crackers should join their cocoa friend more often in this world.

 I think it would be a happier place if people had more marshmallow stuck to their faces.
 CAN I GET AN AMEN?!

-All you need is a bag of semi-sweet chocolate chips (you may certainly use milk if you prefer), a can of sweetened condensed milk, some crushed graham crackers, and some mini marshmallows.
+Second, you only need 4 simple ingredients: a bag of semi-sweet chocolate chips (you may certainly use milk if you prefer), a can of sweetened condensed milk, some crushed graham crackers, and some mini marshmallows.

 I cannot express to you enough how easy this is.